-- Prop your foot on two to three pillows at night.
-Keeping your foot above your heart level will decrease swelling. - Wiggle your toes to promote blood circulation and keep swelling down. - Use a cold pack pain relief.

-- Place a clean, dry towel on your foot.

-- Put the cold pack on the towel.

-- Leave the cold pack on for 20 minutes at a time.

-- Apply the ice pack any time you want.

-- Take any prescription or over-the-counter medicine as directed.
+- Prop your foot on 2 to 3 pillows at night.
+Keeping your foot above your heart level will decrease swelling. - Wiggle your toes to help with blood circulation and to keep down swelling. - Use a cold pack for pain relief. - Place a clean, dry towel on your leg. - Put the cold pack on the towel. - Leave the cold pack on for 20 minutes at a time. - Apply the ice pack any time you want. - Take any prescription or over-the-counter medicine as directed.